 (after pressing Continue)

-\c[016]Lydia:\c[000] Well done, Commander!
-Now that we have enough rock, it will be easy for us to use it against the enemy.
+\c[016]Lydia:\c[000] Now that we have enough rock, let’s get the catapult loaded.
 To use a command, select it from the list.
-For some commands, you'll also have to select a single target.
-Destroy the castle, Commander!
+For some commands, you'll also have to select a target.
+Use the catapult to attack the enemy fortress, Commander!

 (Clarify: „commands“ are something like skills in the default battle system.
 I just wanted to explain how to use skills and that they cost ore or rock, but I think I failed)